TritonDataCenter/sdcadm/README.md

 ## Add Zookeeper service cluster and switch SDC services to use it

-By default, a SDC setup runs with a single zookeeper instance running into the `binder` instance.
-This is not the recommended setup for a production environment; instead, it's recommended to create a *"cluster"* of 3 or 5 zookeeper instances, and reconfigure the services using zookeeper to use it.
+By default, a SDC setup runs with a single zookeeper service instance running into the `binder` instance.
+This is not the recommended setup for a production environment; instead, it's recommended to create a *"cluster"* of 3 or 5 zookeeper service instances.

 In case this is a setup already being used by non-administrator users, it's a good idea to put the DC in maintenance `sdcadm experimental dc-maint --start`.